 Separate lodging for teachers is available if enough parents are brought as chaperones for the cabins.
-Teachers may stay in the Director Cabin or Little Lambeth depending on booking and availability, where bedding and towels are provided.
+Teachers may stay in the Directors Cabin or Little Lambeth depending on booking and availability.
 Bedding (sheets, pillow/case, and light quilt) is provided however we recommend you bring a warm blanket and all towels as those are not provided.